Gross misconduct examples – how to deal with each situation the right way

 Does gross misconduct automatically lead to an employee’s dismissal?

-Not necessarily – it often depends on whether the gross misconduct has been proven to be one or how serious it is.
+Gross misconduct does not necessarily lead to termination of employment – it often depends on whether the gross misconduct has been proven to be one or how serious it is.
 There are a lot of factors at play, and if you’re not sure how to go ahead, you can always ask us for some help.